 There’s no denying that stress has become a constant fixture of our modern life.
 Work, family life, relationships, money, and now the COVID-19 pandemic are just a few of the many stressors we have to deal with on a daily basis.

 By now, you probably already know that stress can take a significant toll on both physical and mental health.
 Left unchecked, stress can become chronic and lead to headaches, migraines, upset stomach, anxiety, fatigue, and more.
 Chronic stress can also increase your risk for heart disease, reduce immunity, and trigger sleep problems.

 The good news is that you also have a wide range of tools for managing stress at your disposal.
 Eating a healthy diet, getting enough sleep, talking to a mental health professional, and implementing stress-relieving techniques like yoga and meditation can make a world of difference.
-And certain vitamins and herbs can also help.
+And certain vitamins and herbs can also be extremely helpful.

-Here are 6 vitamins and supplements for stress, reviewed by science.
+Here are 8 vitamins and herbs for stress, reviewed by science: